itayalush/log4jpwn/README.md

 ## build

-Either build the jar on your host with `mvn clean compile assembly:single`
+Either build the jar on your host with:
+> mvn clean compile assembly:single

-Or use `docker` to build an image with `docker build -t log4jpwn .`
+Or use `docker` to build an image with:
+> docker build -t log4jpwn

 ## run